Growing season is over = No more fresh homegrown basil?

-First, ask yourself how many basil plants do you want to grow?
+First, ask yourself: how many basil plants do you want to grow?

-Are you growing basil to garnish and season your dishes with few fresh leaves from time to time?
+Are you growing basil to garnish and season your dishes with a few fresh leaves from time to time?
 Or do you want a good supply of homegrown basil for your pesto dishes?
 Maybe you want to prepare several jars of pesto sauce for friends and family?

 Few basil plants can fit well in a small kitchen, but if you want to grow a basil garden, you’ll need a wider growing space.

 Overall, an area measuring 3’ x 3’ (≈ 1 x 1 m) will be more than enough to grow basil in good quantities.

 You can use grow tents for the best results.
 Grow tents create an enclosed growing space that will allow you to have more control over the environment.

 But if you want to grow a few basil plants, grow tents can be too much for your needs.
 After all, grow tents cost a good amount of money and they need a lot of space, so they’re best suited for big quantities of plants.
 It’s up to you to decide whether you need them or not.